content-left-bg.png

 • must closely supervise students when using and mixing chemicals and when using machines

-• must comply with control measures from the CARA record and adapt as hazards arise
+• must comply with control measures from the CARA record and adapt as hazards arise.

-• must suspend the activity if the conditions become unfavourable.
+The activity must be suspended if the conditions become unfavourable.

 Supervisor qualifications

-At least one adult supervisor is required to be:
+At least 1 adult supervisor is either:

 • an adult supervisor, working under the direct supervision of a registered teacher, with knowledge of fabric and fibre activities and the potential hazards.

-For medium and high risk activities:
+Medium and high risk activities

 • an adult supervisor, working under the direct supervision of a registered teacher, with demonstrated competence (knowledge and skills) in fabric and fibre activities and knowledge of the properties and hazards associated with all materials and equipment used.